kipkir/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-function that coies memory area
+function that locates a character in a string